temporalio/documentation/docs-src/clusters/how-to-create-custom-search-attribute-keys.md

 Note that if you use a SQL database with Advanced Visibility capabilities, you are required to specify a Namespace when creating a custom Search Attribute.
 For example: `tctl --ns yournamespace search-attribute create --name CustomSA --type Keyword`

-You can also create a list of custom Search Attributes when you set up your Visibility store.
+You can also create multiple custom Search Attributes when you set up your Visibility store.

-For example, the [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script that is used to set up your local [docker-compose Temporal Cluster](https://github.com/temporalio/docker-compose) creates a list of custom Search Attributes in the Visibility store, as shown in the following code snippet from the script (for SQL databases).
+For example, the [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script that is used to set up your local [docker-compose Temporal Cluster](https://github.com/temporalio/docker-compose) creates custom Search Attributes in the Visibility store, as shown in the following code snippet from the script (for SQL databases).

 ```bash
 add_custom_search_attributes() {